-State Representative Thomas O’Dea was reelected to his fifth term in office on November 3, 2020.
-Tom proudly serves the 125th Connecticut House District, which includes the communities of New Canaan and Wilton.
+State Representative Thomas O’Dea was reelected to his sixth term in office on November 8, 2022.
+Tom proudly serves the 125th Connecticut House District, which includes the communities of New Canaan, Darien, and Stamford.

-In December of 2020, House Republican Leader-Elect Vincent Candelora appointed Tom to the role of Deputy House Republican Leader for the new legislative term, citing his outstanding leadership abilities as a Deputy Republican Leader-at-Large in the previous session, as well as his extensive legal expertise.
+In December of 2022, House Republican Leader Vincent Candelora appointed Tom to the role of Deputy House Republican Leader for the new legislative term, citing his outstanding leadership abilities in the role from the previous session, as well as his extensive legal expertise.

 An experienced trial attorney with over 40 jury verdicts as lead counsel, Tom concentrates his practice in civil litigation on behalf of individuals and corporations in a wide variety of matters ranging from commercial litigation to personal injury litigation.
 Tom has also litigated numerous legal malpractice and trucking industry cases.

 Additionally, Tom has defended businesses against claims of unlawful discrimination, sexual harassment, and unlawful discharge.
 He provides counsel and training to employers on workplace issues, including implementation of policies on sexual harassment and discrimination.